-Toyota Corolla owners have reported 68 problems associated with car stall (under the engine and engine cooling category).
+Toyota Corolla owners have reported 71 problems related to car stall (under the engine and engine cooling category).

 See all problems of the 2011 Toyota Corolla.

-Consumer has a 2003 Toyota Corolla.
+The contact owns a 2003 Toyota Corolla.
 The contact stated that while driving approximately 25 mph, the vehicle stalled without warning.
 The contact mentioned that the vehicle was unable to be restarted.
 The vehicle was towed to a private mechanic where it was diagnosed that the engine needed to be replaced.
 The manufacturer was notified of the failure.
 The vehicle was not repaired.
 The approximate failure mileage and current mileage was 125,700.
-This problem occurred on 09/05/2011.

 See all problems of the 2003 Toyota Corolla.

-The VIN of the car is JTDBR32E95_.
-Tl- consumer owns a 2005 Toyota Corolla.
+Tl- the contact owns a 2005 Toyota Corolla.
 The contact stated that the vehicle stalled without warning.
 The contact stated that each time the vehicle stalled the check engine lamp illuminated on the instrument panel.
 The contact took the vehicle to the dealer and was told the engine control module needed to be replaced for a third time.
 The contact then asked the manufacturer about NHTSA campaign id number: 10v384 (engine and cooling) and was told that the vehicle was not included in the recall.
 The failure mileage was 60,000 and the current mileage was 130,000.
 Rl.
-This problem occurred on Monday, Jan.
-10, 2011.

 See all problems of the 2005 Toyota Corolla.